phantom23333/3D-Gaussian-Reconstruction/README.md

 <br>

-# TO DO
+# New Features Compare to 2DGS and GOF
-- [x] Make it a one pass pipeline and do not need to save the intermediate results
+- [√] Make it a one pass pipeline and do not need to save the intermediate results
-- [x] Normal map still needs improvement, please refer to cuda_rasterizer/forward.cu
+- [√] Normal map improved, please refer to cuda_rasterizer/backward.cu